BII-Lab/Yeti-Project/doc/DSC-Data-Sever-backup.md

 such as network failure, middlebox or other problems. so we want to fix this problem.

-One simple methord is to add a backup server on a different location.
+One simple method is to add a backup server on a different location.
 We update the upload code to use "SRV" records so that the upload process automatically falls back to a secondary location.